Emergency Medicine Courses (EMC)

 Upon successful completion, delegates will receive full certification.

-The exciting Practical component is carefully structured to complement the theoretical aspect of the program and includes practical training in three key areas, which you would have the opportunity to rotate through:
+The exciting Practical component is carefully structured to complement the theoretical aspect of the program and includes practical training in two key areas, which you would have the opportunity to rotate through:

 Charlotte Maxeke Johannesburg Academic Hospital affiliated with WITS Medical School, provides clinical education and training in addition to delivering medical care to patients.
 This is a level one trauma hospital and one of the busiest trauma units in the world.